arcus/education_modules/r_basics_transform_data/r_basics_transform_data.md

 But when you **mix** AND and OR, or need to add a NOT to a combination of conditions, mistakes can happen when **your** interpretation of the logic differs from the **computer's** interpretation of the logic, based on the order of operations in boolean logic.
 And often, a mix of AND, OR, and NOT is exactly what we want to do.

-Let's consider the case where you're interested in test results for males from the PICU or ED.
+Let's consider the case where you're interested in test results for males who were seen in the PICU or the ED.

 We could write this in pseudocode (not true code, but a way of sketching out code ideas briefly) as "gender:male AND clinic:PICU OR clinic:ED".
+Sometimes it's just easier to jot things down on a piece of paper this way with abbreviations and shortcuts, even though that's not the way we'd write it in R.

 But we aren't done yet!
 We need to consider whether we need to add parentheses.
-Without parenthesis, we follow the order of operations standard in boolean logic: AND is evaluated before OR.
+Without parentheses, we follow the order of operations standard in boolean logic: AND is evaluated before OR.

 That means that without any added parentheses, we would **really** be asking for "(gender:male AND clinic:PICU) OR clinic:ED".
 In other words, I want rows that are either "males seen in the PICU" or "anyone seen in the ED".
 Is that actually what I want to ask for?
 No!
 We need to add a set of parentheses around the "this OR that" clause, giving us "gender:male AND (clinic:PICU OR clinic:ED)".